umbraco/UmbracoDocs/Reference/Config/umbracoSettings/index.md

 This setting specifies whether the username and email address are separate fields in the backoffice editor.
 When set to "false", you can specify an email address and username, only the username can be used to log on.
 When set the "true" (the default value) the username is hidden and always the same as the email address.

 **`<hideDisabledUsersInBackoffice>`**
-As stated in the comment above, this setting was introduced in v4.8.
-If it's set to "true" it's not possible to see disabled users, which means it's not possible to re-enable their access to the backoffice again.
+If this is set to "true" it's not possible to see disabled users, which means it's not possible to re-enable their access to the backoffice again.
 It also means you can't create an identical username if the user was disabled by a mistake.

 **`<allowPasswordReset>`**
-The feature to allow users to reset their passwords if they have forgotten them was introduced in 7.5.
+The feature to allow users to reset their passwords if they have forgotten them.
 The feature is based on [a method provided by ASP.NET Identity](https://www.asp.net/identity/overview/features-api/account-confirmation-and-password-recovery-with-aspnet-identity).
 By default, this is enabled but if you'd prefer to not allow users to do this it can be disabled at both the UI and API level by setting this value to "false".

 **`<authCookieName>`**
 The authentication cookie which is set in the browser when a backoffice user logs in, and defaults to `UMB_UCONTEXT`.
 This setting is excluded from the configuration file but can be added in if a different cookie name needs to be set.